Free Delivery

 For normal usage, keep the waste valve closed, however the FaceLift Zero system will need flushing regularly to prolong the life of the consumable components.
 Over time contaminants will build up on the membrane, by repeating the flush process (opening the waste valve) for 15-20 minute intervals 2-3 times a week, you can increase the life of the components significantly.
 If you find your water production decreases over time, a 2 hour flush is recommended.

-Replacing the Consumable components.
+Replacing the Consumable components:

 1. Pre Filters